 In the past three years ASA has been building the Gateway to Heritage – an innovative platform with the aim of allowing smaller UK museums and archives to license their visual content in the commercial marketplace.
 Participating organisations include Beaford Archive, Black Cultural Archives, Historic England, Horniman Museum, MERL, Reading University, and the RAF Museum.

 Andrea has worked with images throughout her career.
-Starting out as a picture researcher at George Rainbird Ltd., the publishers that created the ‘coffee table book’, she later went on to found the image agency ASAP, developing the distribution of local photographers to global markets and representing international image companies locally.
-Her close involvement with the heritage sector began with her role as Head of Picture Library at the Victoria & Albert Museum, where she transitioned the collection from an editorial, publishing-based audience to one capable of pro-actively licensing to the commercial sector, locally, and globally.
+Starting out as a picture researcher at George Rainbird Ltd., the publishers that created the ‘coffee table book’, she later went on to found the image agency ASAP, Israel, developing the distribution of local photographers to global markets and representing international image companies locally.
+Her close involvement with the heritage sector began in 2002 with her role as Head of Images and Rights at the Victoria and Albert Museum, which she transitioned from an editorial, publishing-based audience to V&A Images capable of pro-actively licensing to the commercial sector, locally, and globally.

-Andrea founded ASA Ltd in 2011, with an awareness of the potential for museum image collections in the global marketplace, and also the barriers that often prevent them from moving deeper into the digital arena.
+Andrea founded ASA Ltd, visual content consultancy, in 2011, with an awareness of the differences between heritage and stock collections and their approach to commercialisation.
+She recognises the potential for museum image collections in the global marketplace, and also the barriers that often prevent them from moving deeper into the digital arena.

-Andrea speaks regularly and moderates at trade conferences including ACE, CEPIC and DMLA, talking on issues related to heritage and the future of the image industry; EU Copyright Directive; the gaming industry, XR technology and museums; and how to empower small museums to cooperate for resilience.
+Andrea speaks regularly and moderates at trade conferences including ACE, CEPIC and DMLA, talking on issues related to heritage, copyright and the future of the image industry.